Moniliformis: Hosts

 Moniliformidae species are found in the intestines parasitizing mammals and occasionally birds.
 Intermediate hosts are mostly cockroaches but also other insect groups.
 Infestation can cause moniliformiasis, which is characterized as lesions in the intestines, intestinal distension, perforated ulcers, enteritis, crypt hypertrophy, goblet cell hyperplasia, and occlusions of the intestinal tract in the gray squirrel (Sciurus carolinensis).
+There are multiple reports of human infection from Australia, Iran, Iraq, Nigeria, Zimbabwe, Saudi Arabia and United States, all from Moniliformis moniliformis.